wch/SendText/README.md

 ```
     "program": "Terminal.app",
+    // "program": "iTerm",
     // "program": "tmux",
-    // "program": "iTerm",
+    // "program": "screen",
 ```

 If you're using Terminal.app or iTerm, that's all you need to do.
-If you use tmux, you may need to explicitly set the path to make it work.
+If you use tmux or screen, you may need to explicitly set the path to make it work.
 (This seems to be necessary for me on Mac OS X and with tmux installed in `/usr/local/bin`, but YMMV.)
-In the `paths`, set the value for tmux to the full path to the executable.
+In the `paths`, set the value for tmux or screen to the full path to the executable.
 For example:

 ```
     "paths":
     {
         "tmux": "/usr/local/bin/tmux"
+        "screen": "/usr/bin/screen"
     }
 ```